-They were incredibly helpful for my daughter 老大 (lǎodà / oldest child), and now my son 老二 (lǎo èr / second child) is using them!
+They have been helpful for my daughter 老大 (lǎodà / oldest child) and my son 老二 (lǎo èr / second child) to learn important Chinese writing skills.

 老大 started to write English & Korean letters independently by age 3, but her Chinese writing skills developed more gradually.

 Like Chinese, the Korean Hangul alphabet should be written according to 笔画 (bǐhuà / stroke order).
 But Chinese characters are much more complicated; most characters have numerous strokes.

 From a young age, 老大 copied Chinese characters in her own way.
 Initially, writing was low priority for our family.
 I didn’t want to impose strict rules at such a young age in fear that it would dampen her interest.

 However, good writing habits must be established so that Chinese characters are legible, efficient, balanced, and beautiful.

 Therefore, when 老大 was around age 4 years, we started reinforcing stroke order for Korean writing and it helped Chinese writing tremendously.

 On the other hand, I have been introducing stroke order to 老二 from the start.
 He often forgets, but how he has the foundation of years of practice that’s often needed for children to learn Chinese writing.

 Review of Montessori Chinese Stroke Order Sandpaper Cards 蒙特梭利 汉字笔画砂纸板